UoS-COM1001/com1001-2024-25-spr/README.md

 If you **encounter technical problems or issues**, you'll need to consult the [Technical FAQ](technical-FAQ.md).
 Importantly, this page tells you what to do if your particular question or issue is not specifically addressed by the FAQ itself.

-**TODO - Donghwan to check**
 The [Group Project Brief](Spring-Project-Brief.md) will give necessary details about your group project and assessments.
-If you have any questions regarding that, please consult the [Project FAQ](https://github.com/UoS-COM1001/com1001-2024/blob/main/project-FAQ.md) and use the Discussion Board/Forum.
+If you have any questions regarding that, please consult the [Project FAQ](project-FAQ.md) and use the Discussion Board/Forum.

 ## 3. Schedule and Resources